seqinfo/BinDel/README.md

 ## Usage
 ### Reference creation
 BinDel requires the creation of a reference set file.
 A reference set file is a file that contains known euploid NIPT samples.
 The read counts of these samples are used to compare the sample of interest with the healthy reference group.
-The creation of the reference file requires known euploid NIPT samples in `.bam` format and a [coordinates file](example/locations.info.tsv) describing bin lengths and region of interests.
+The creation of the reference file requires known euploid NIPT samples in `.bam` format and a [coordinates file](example/locations.info.tsv) describing bin lengths and regions of interest.

+A reference file with at least 200 samples is recommended to analyse regular WGS NIPT.
+The reference sample set size is not constrained, but PCA-based normalisation yields more accurate analysis when an increased number of euploid fetus samples are used as a reference.

 ```R
 # In R: